A walk among wildlife

 If you have a bike rack on your car you can bring your bikes and cycle the route in about 3 hours.
 When you prefer to walk the route it takes about 4 and a half hours to complete it.
 Be aware that the route crosses the main road a few times.
 Therefore we advise you to watch out and if you want you can wear a reflective vest for extra safety.
 Do not forget to bring your charged mobile phone and a good camera.
 It is obvious that you want to take pictures of the beautiful landscape and the animals and plants that live and grow there.

-After the car is parked use the bicycle lane parallel to the road and start to walk.
+After the car is parked use the bicycle lane parallel to the road and start walking.
 After you pass a house a gas station comes insight.
-Cross the road on at this gas station because on the other side of the road you find yourself in the Natural Park.
+Cross the road at this gas station because on the other side of the road you find yourself in the Natural Park.

-Shortly after the beginning of the route, there is a large area of water.
+Shortly after the beginning of the walking route, there is a large area of water.
 Lots of birds live here and often move as if they are posing for a picture.
-When the water of this lake is clear enough you can see fish, like carp, in their natural environment.
+When the water of this lake is clear enough you can see fish, like carps, and discover them in their natural environment.

 The path now stretches between several ponds on each side until we reach the CV-678 road that divides the Natural Park in half.
 After you reach this road the path to return to your car is a few meters to the right.
 This part of the path is almost straight and takes you through another beautiful part of the Natural Park.
 Here you can see birds, like herons, fishing for a meal.
 And with a bit of luck, you can also spot the river crabs living in the shallow waters.